latin-ua/infrastucture/README.md

 represents infrastructure for every specific component of the project.
 Currently the following modules are implemented:

-* common &mdash Common infrastructure configuration.
+* common &mdash; Common infrastructure configuration.
 The module configures assers for the pipeline and the common runtime.

 ## Testing changes localy